mimic-sussex/sema/assets/docs/default-livecoding-language.md

 ### Send data:

+Communication to the JavaScript window is done using the `toJS` command.
+For example:

 10 times per second (argument 1) on channel 0 (argument 2).
 The third argument is signal to send (in this case the output of `{1}sin`).

 In the live code editor: